sxs-collaboration/data.black-holes.org/README.md

 have moved to github issues and sxs-test, respectively.

+# Updating this repo and making changes live

+Please make Pull Requests for any changes you make so that Mike can review them, unless the changes are minor (e.g., wording changes on static pages, or additions to the `references.bib` file).
+Before starting any less minor changes, at least read the rest of this page so that you understand how this repo works, and feel free to ping Mike to let him know what you're going to try so that he can give you feedback about how well that will work.

+After changes have been merged to the master branch, the repo needs to be updated on the web server (see below), and depending on what has changed the docker containers may need to be restarted (see below).
+Please do not try to do this yourself unless Mike has been hit by a bus; just ask him.

 # Brief overview

 The website works through docker containers.
 To understand the containers themselves, look at